Mfuwe man-eating lion: Museum display

 Wayne Hosek donated the taxidermied remains of the man-eater to the Field Museum of Natural History on 2 September 1998.
 The specimen has remained on display at the museum since, showcased in a diorama that includes a cloth bag reminiscent of the one he famously stole in life.

 Incidentally, the museum is also home to the remains of the Man-eaters of Tsavo, a pair of similarly maneless lions who were responsible for the deaths of several dozen people in 1898.

+Book

+On September 20th, 2011, Wayne Hosek published a book detailing his hunt for the lion titled "The Man-eater of Mfuwe".